“You start as a phony and become real.”

 - Glenn O’Brien, American writer and critic also known as the “Style Guy”. (glennobrien.com)

 I have been thinking lately about my first six months as a blogger.
 Starting a new year does that to me.
-I want to feel that I am achieving the goals I set out for myself at the beginning of the year.
+I look back at the intentions I had when the year started and hope to see some sort of progress.

-As most things go, the idea of blogging didn't occur to me until April 2014, when an acquaintance, who read the travelogue I was writing while I was visiting Morocco, Spain, and Portugal, suggested that I might like to have my own blog.
+As most things go, the idea of blogging didn't occur to me until April 2014, when an acquaintance, who read the travelogue I was writing in Morocco, Spain, and Portugal, suggested that I might like to have my own blog.

-In the fall of 2014, I started an online course with Sketchbook Skool (sketchbookskool.com) and this lead me to discover that I loved watercolours perhaps as much as, dare I say it, my coloured pencils.
+In the fall of 2014, I started Sketchbook Skool and this lead me to discover that I loved watercolours perhaps as much as, dare I say it, my coloured pencils.
 Shocker!

-Before actually publishing my first post, there was a lot of tedious but necessary work to do.
+Before actually publishing my first post, there was a lot of work to do.

-There would be a binder full of notes that she and I would prepare before we even started the actual process of going live.
+There would be a binder full of notes that we would prepare before we even started the actual process of going live.
 There were lots of elements to consider now that I was so close to my goal.

 I had had a whole year to think about blogging and ask myself a few crucial questions.